Sports in Florida: Other sports

-The PGA of America is headquartered in Palm Beach Gardens, the PGA Tour is headquartered in Ponte Vedra Beach, and the LPGA is headquartered in Daytona Beach.
+The PGA Tour is headquartered in Ponte Vedra Beach, and the LPGA is headquartered in Daytona Beach.
+The PGA of America (separate from the PGA Tour since 1968) was long based in Palm Beach Gardens before moving its headquarters to Frisco, Texas in 2022.

 The Players Championship, WGC-Cadillac Championship, Arnold Palmer Invitational, Honda Classic and Valspar Championship are PGA Tour rounds.

 The Miami Open is an ATP Tour Masters 1000 and WTA Premier Mandatory tennis event, whereas the Delray Beach International Tennis Championships is an ATP World Tour 250 event.

 Florida is a major horse and greyhound racing market.
 Notable horse racetracks include Gulfstream Park, Calder, Hialeah Park, Pompano Park and Tampa Bay Downs, whereas notable greyhound racetracks include Big Easy Casino and Derby Lane.

+The Minto U.S. Open Pickleball Championships, the largest pickleball tournament in the country, has been held since 2016 at the East Naples Community Park in Naples, Florida.
+The city has been given the title "pickleball capital of the country".
+The Fort, in Fort Lauderdale, Florida, is the home and training center for the PPA Tour.
+The facility includes the world's first dedicated pickleball stadium.

 Minor league sports

 Several minor league baseball, football, basketball, soccer and indoor football teams are based in Florida.

-Previously, the Arena Football League had four different teams in Florida: the Florida Bobcats (1993-2001), Orlando Predators (1991-2016), Tampa Bay Storm (1991-2017) and Jacksonville Sharks (2010-2016).
+Previously, the Arena Football League had four different teams in Florida: the Florida Bobcats (1993–2001), Orlando Predators (1991–2016), Tampa Bay Storm (1991–2017) and Jacksonville Sharks (2010–2016).

 College sports

-Florida's universities have a number of notable National Collegiate Athletic Association Division I programs, especially the Florida State Seminoles and Miami Hurricanes of the Atlantic Coast Conference, and the Florida Gators of the Southeastern Conference.
-Other Division I teams include the FIU Panthers, Florida Atlantic Owls, North Florida Ospreys, South Florida Bulls, and UCF Knights.
+Florida's universities have a number of notable National Collegiate Athletic Association Division I programs, especially the Florida State Seminoles and Miami Hurricanes of the Atlantic Coast Conference, the Florida Gators of the Southeastern Conference, and the UCF Knights of the Big 12 Conference.
+Other Division I teams include the Florida Atlantic Owls, FIU Panthers, Jacksonville Dolphins, North Florida Ospreys, and South Florida Bulls.